-2.5 Cabinet and Cabinet Committee meetings take precedence over all other Ministerial business apart from the Privy Council, although it is understood that Ministers may occasionally have to be absent for reasons of Parliamentary business and international commitments.
+Cabinet and Cabinet Committee meetings Attendance at 2.5 take precedence over all other Ministerial business apart from the Cabinet and Cabinet Privy Council, although it is understood that Ministers may Committees occasionally have to be absent for reasons of Parliamentary business and international commitments.
 A Minister may delegate attendance at Cabinet Committees to a junior Ministerial colleague (although there may be exceptions for particular meetings at the discretion of the Chair), but officials cannot attend Cabinet Committee meetings in place of a Minister.
 There are restrictions on officials attending Cabinet Committees.
 If exceptionally officials or advisers need to attend, they should inform the secretariat.
 The Ministerial chair of the Committee must agree attendance of officials and advisers in advance.